SherG/cool-iron/blog/chatgpt-google-code-red.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672556183/SignalFox/chatgpt-json-file_j8nymj.png" />

 The bot delivers just one answer, saving you time.
-It's easy to see the appeal especially for simple questions or coding questions.
+It's easy to see the appeal especially for simple questions or <a href="https://twitter.com/danshipper/status/1609931358213935105" target="blank">coding questions</a>.
 (See <a href="https://www.surgehq.ai/blog/googles-existential-threat-chatgpt-matches-googles-performance-on-informational-search-queries-and-smashes-it-on-coding" target="blank">this</a>.)

 But ChatGPT doesn't _index_ content or crawl the web.
 It's not a search engine.
 It has a different mission than Google Search, and is at the opposite end of the maturity scale.
 So the idea of it demolishing Google's ad revenue seems fanciful.